The Petit Lenormand deck is available now. Limited stock

 General meaning

-A group dynamic gradually turns into a verbal joust.
+A group dynamic gradually transforms into a verbal joust.

 With Garden in the lead position, the focus is on the collective: friends, colleagues, community, network, public.
-Whip, just behind, shows that this framework is charged with nervousness, irritating repetitions, or criticisms that keep resurfacing.
-One finds oneself in spaces meant for exchanging or relaxing, but where the atmosphere regularly shifts towards heated debate.
-The quintessence of Sun invites to clarify the rules of the game, to restore positive intentions, and to rekindle the joy of conviviality.
-Bouquet, in occult essence, suggests that a kind word, a gesture of reconciliation, or a more elegant way of addressing others can profoundly change the overall tone.
+Whip, just behind, indicates that this framework is charged with nervousness, irritating repetitions, or criticisms that keep resurfacing.
+One finds oneself in spaces meant for exchanging or relaxing, but where the atmosphere frequently shifts towards heated debate.
+The quintessence of Sun invites us to clarify the rules of engagement, restore positive intentions, and rekindle the joy of conviviality.
+Bouquet, in occult essence, suggests that a kind word, a gesture of reconciliation, or a more graceful way of addressing others can profoundly alter the overall tone.

 Love and relationships